2026-27 Catalog

 322

-TROUBLESHOOTING AUTOMATION AND CONTROL SYSTEMS Prerequisite: ETM 1602C or EET 1214C, ETM 1603C, ETM 1604C, ETM 2605C Students will learn the principles and procedures of triaging incidents and failure states and which troubleshooting techniques are required for problem resolution.
+TROUBLESHOOTING AUTOMATION AND CONTROL SYSTEMS Prerequisite: ETM 1602C or EET 1214C, ETM 1603C, ETM 2605C Students will learn the principles and procedures of triaging incidents and failure states and which troubleshooting techniques are required for problem resolution.
 Students will practice these techniques through case study exercise and live operations incident simulations.
 (Special Fee: $64.00).

 ETM 2608C.
 AUTOMATED BUILDING OPERATIONS.